postgres/pgweb/docs/authentication.rst

    The <id> number in this URL is unique for each site, and is the identifier that accesses all encryption keys and redirection information.
-   In this call, the client site can optionally include a parameter *su*, which will be used in the final redirection step.
-This URL must start with a / to be considered, to prevent cross site redirection.
+   In this call, the client can optionally include a parameter *d*, which will be passed through back on the login confirmation.
+   This should be a base64 encoded parameter (other than the base64 character, the *$* character is also allowed and can be used to split fields).
+   The client should encrypt or sign this parameter as necessary, and without encryption/signature it should *not* be trusted, since it can be injected into the authentication process without verification.
 #.
 The main website will check if the user holds a valid, logged in,
    session on the main website.
 If it does not, the user will be sent through the standard login path on the main website, and once